-Last updated March 16, 2019 with information about testing procedures and social distancing measures.
+Last updated April 13, 2020 with information about symptoms, testing procedures and prevention techniques.

 If you believe you have COVID-19, call your doctor’s office or an urgent care center.
 To avoid spreading COVID-19 to others, do not visit a medical facility unless you are instructed to do so.
 Only visit an emergency room if you have a life-threatening emergency.